Holic75/Baldurs-gate-dnd-3.5/README.md

 – 12th level: Gains another -1 bonus to Speed Factor.
 – 13th level: May use the Quivering Palm ability once per day.
 ```
-QUIVERING PALM: The next successful attack forces the opponent to save vs. Spell or die.
+QUIVERING PALM: The next successful attack forces the opponent to save vs. Death (with penalty equal to one quarter of monk level rounded down) or die.
 This special ability automatically modifies normal attacks; no targeting needs to be done.
 ```
 – 14th level: Gains 3% Magic Resistance per level (starting with 42% at 14th level).
 – 20th level: Becomes immune to non-magical weapons.